The greatest single doctrine in the Bible is the knowledge of the true gospel. You are about to learn why.

 Jesus Was Prophesied to Bring the Gospel

 Jesus came as a newscaster carrying an announcement.
-Everywhere He went He made the same announcement concerning a coming, world-ruling supergovernment to be established at His Return.
+Everywhere He went He made the same announcement concerning a coming supergovernment to be established at His Return.

 When speaking to a group of listeners in the desert, Christ explained His purpose—His responsibility.
 Notice how He explained His commission: “And He said unto them, I must preach the kingdom of God to other cities also: for therefore am I sent” (Luke 4:43).

 In the Old Testament, Jesus was prophesied to come as a messenger.
-Notice Malachi 3:1: “Behold, I will send My messenger [John the Baptist], and he shall prepare the way before Me: and the Lord, whom you seek, shall suddenly come to His temple, even the MESSENGER [Christ] of the covenant, whom you delight in.”
+Notice Malachi 3:1: “Behold, I will send My messenger [this is one called “Elijah” in Matthew 17:11, typed by John the Baptist], and he shall prepare the way before Me: and the Lord, whom you seek, shall suddenly come to His temple, even the MESSENGER [Christ] of the covenant, whom you delight in.”

 Now compare the passage in Malachi with another in the New Testament: “The law and the prophets were until John [only the Old Testament scriptures had been preached until John the Baptist]: since that time the kingdom of God is preached, and every man presses into it” (Luke 16:16).
 Remember that, in Mark, Christ preached the “kingdom of God” and called it the gospel.

 Satan, who knew that Christ was foretold to preach the Message that he hates, sought through King Herod to kill Him in His infancy.
 This is also why the devil sought to tempt Him in the wilderness (Matt.
 4:1-11).
 He knew if he could be successful in either attempt, he could thwart God’s Plan and retain power over the nations of the world.
 We will also learn more of this later.